My Line-by-Line Explanation for “Cannabis Restoration”

 * * * * * * *

-1. Cannabis shall immediately be removed from the Missouri Revised Statutes list of controlled substances and shall no longer be listed among Missouri’s drug schedules.
-Cannabis shall no longer be considered a controlled substance or a drug, hence forth by Missouri law, by the passage of this Act.
+Cannabis shall immediately be removed from the Missouri Revised Statutes list of controlled substances and shall no longer be listed among Missouri’s drug schedules.
+Cannabis shall hence forth be considered a food and not a controlled substance or a drug, by Missouri law, by the passage of this initiative.

 2. Definition of terms, as used in this Act: (a) “Controlled Substance List”, or “CSL” refers to Missouri’s list of controlled substances as pertains to Missouri Statutes.